hplisiecki/document-retrieval-for-social-sciences-article-code/README.md

 # Saturation Methods
-This is code that accompanies a paper titled "Extracting general topics from large text corpora" by
+This is code that accompanies a paper titled "Extracting general topics from large text corpora"

 ## Dependencies